NSO-developer/nso-gitbook/huawei-vrp/README-ned-settings.md

     - write ranged-leaf-as-list <true|false> (default false)

-      Enable vlan ranged list a...b as opposed to a leaf <a to b> - mostly applied to vlans.
+      Enable vlan ranged list a...b as opposed to a leaf <a to b>.

+      Applied to vlans in the following Yang paths:
+      - // interface * / dot1q termination *
+      - // interface * / traffic-policy *
+      - // interface * / qinq termination pe-vid * ce-vid *

+      NOTE: only these paths are supported for auto-expansion of the range, other paths, that use the same format, will be ignored.

       Enable this to make NSO list ranges aware in cases where the ranged is specified as a leaf or two, of format <a to b>.
       When this is enabled, the NSO format will stop to be <a to b> (only the device format will be that way), and every entry within the range must be set one by one.
       When this is set to false (default), NSO is not aware of the range, hence any modify operations within the range will be considered as a new entry and not as an operation over existing entry and not triggering remove-before-change behavior - if present.

-      Note that enabling this will lead to multiple additional lines in the configuration input.
+      WARNING: enabling this will lead to multiple additional lines in the configuration input (up to 4096 lines for vlan range 1 to 4096), which might be a problem for large ranges (e.g:  qinq termination pe-vid * ce-vid * with 4096x4096 entries) leading to huge XML files.
+Use with caution.

       E.g for a vlan range 1 to 4096, the input is requiring all 4096 lines.
       When disabled, the input requires the range format - one line - as "1 to 4096".
       For this to take effect, a sync-from is required after setting it.